 Chelsea FC

 1952 - 1953

-The two-year primary logo for Chelsea primarily consisted of the interlocked initials “CFC” is an olde english font in white on a blue with a white trim shield.
+The two year primary logo for Chelsea primarily consisted of the interlocked initials "CFC" in an olde english font in white on a blue with white trim shield.

 Chelsea FC

 Chelsea was based in 1905.
 The first emblem of the club was a collective image of the British army veterans with medals on their chests.
 In fact, it was the logo of the Royal Hospital of Chelsea.
 It was not put on the form but appeared on the first match programs.
-So the club was nicknamed “The Pensioners.”
+So the club was nicknamed “The Pensioners.”year primary logo for Chelsea primarily consisted of the interlocked initials "CFC" in an olde english font in white on a blue with white trim shield.

+Chelsea FC